Eat Your Veggies: What are the Best Vegetables for Dogs

 Carrots are one of the best cooked or raw vegetables for your dog.
 They are full of beta carotene, vitamins A, C and K, along with potassium.

 Whole carrots serve as an excellent natural dental chew for your dog, contributing to the maintenance of their teeth's cleanliness and freshness.
-Regularly munching on carrots can effectively reduce the accumulation of plaque and tartar, thereby minimizing the risk of issues such as gum disease.
+Regularly munching on carrots can effectively reduce the accumulation of plaque and tartar, thereby minimising the risk of issues such as gum disease.

 4. Cabbage